-Alternate Character Interpretation: Well - alternate show interpretation, really.
-Much like shows such as My Super Sweet Sixteen, it's not entirely clear whether the program was made to glorify the people it stars, or whether it keeps its tongue firmly in its cheek, casts a knowing glance at the audience and mouths, "Look how psychotic these folk are!"
+- Alternate Character Interpretation: Well - alternate show interpretation, really.
+Much like shows such as My Super Sweet Sixteen, it's not entirely clear whether the program was made to glorify the people it stars and their actions, or whether it keeps its tongue firmly in its cheek, casts a knowing glance at the audience and mouths, "Look how psychotic these folk are!"

-Refuge in Audacity: When the whalers hear about Watson's claim that their presence stops them from killing and processing whales, so what do they do?
+- Refuge in Audacity: One one occasion, when the whalers hear about Watson's claim that their presence stops them from killing and processing whales, so what do they do?
 They do it right in front of them.

 - Rooting for the Empire: A somewhat literal case (given the fact that Japan is still technically an Empire), as you won't have to go long to find a few hundred pro-Japanese sites that are practically (and occasionally literally) screaming for the blood of those on the Steve Irwin.
 Even more with the Norse whalers since they are doing subsistence hunting, thus not in for profit, killing whales for Lulz, or even cold blooded research.